 Metallic Pool Algaecides

-This type of pool algaecide holds Copper ions, a trusted solution in water treatment for thousands of years.
-To minimize potential staining from overuse, the copper gets attached to amino acids.
-Much like the other algaecides on the list, the positively charged metal ions fix themselves to the algae, invade the algae walls, poison the enzymes, and attack the nucleus.
+This type of pool algaecide holds copper ions, a trusted solution in water treatment for thousands of years.
+To minimize potential staining from overuse, the copper is bonded with amino acids.
+Much like the other algaecides on the list, the positively charged metal ions attach themselves to the algae, invade the algae walls, poison the enzymes, and attack the nucleus.

-Metallic pool algaecides are an ideal option for black algae and are also useful against algae blooms.
+Metallic pool algaecides are an ideal option for black algae and are also useful against green and yellow algae.
 Most average copper algaecides run between 7% and 9% copper strength or concentration.
-And according to studies, copper-based algaecides are proven to be the most effective in killing cyanobacteria because of how they attack the membrane.
 Below is a good option from In the Swim.

 In The Swim makes great pool maintenance products, and this algaecide works very well if you need a metallic pool algaecide.